-This will list your current password policy, which by default should Lockout threshold: Never which means that your account will not lock you out if the password is entered incorrectly.
+This command lists your current password policy, which by default should be “Lockout threshold: Never,” which means that your account will not lock you out no matter how many times a password is entered incorrectly.

 net accounts /lockoutthreshold:3